 Kona peaberries make up only 5% of the bean grown in the region.
 Simply put, out of every 100 bags of Kona coffee beans, just 5 of those bags are going to be Peaberry!

 What Are The Kona Grades?

 The coffee beans can be brown down into 5 distinct grades with “extra fancy” being the highest quality of the bean.

-- Kona Fancy: Excellent, derived from slight smaller coffee beans.
+- Kona Fancy: Excellent, derived from slightly smaller coffee beans.

-- Kona Number 1: Medium-sized coffee beans, with a mild nutty flavor.
+- Kona Number 1: Medium-sized beans that have a nutty yet mild flavor profile.

 - Kona Select: Slightly smaller coffee beans that have up to 5% defects.

 - Kona Prime: The smallest graded coffee beans that can have up to 20% defects.

 If you were to try Kona coffee for the very first time and only once I highly recommend that you spend a bit more and buy the “Kona Extra Fancy”.
 This is the highest quality of bean from this region and will give you the full flavor profile and what is expected from a premium coffee bean-like the “Kona”.